 The Real Problem with Lockdowns: The Business Dimension

-It will come as no surprise to longtime readers of this website that I am wholeheartedly against lockdowns.
+It will come as no surprise to longtime readers of this website that I am wholeheartedly against the lockdowns created by the China-connected “Dr.” Fauci.
 While they might be necessary if this disease was truly dangerous and deadly, like the Black Death or Spanish Flu of 1918 were, the simple truth is that the Chinese Flu is nowhere near that deadly or dangerous.

 But, while I am against lockdowns, I don’t think that most of the anger directed at them focuses on the worst part, the effect of the lockdowns on small businesses.
 Those businesses, the backbone of the middle class and the American economy, have been absolutely gutted by government mandates.

 Too few conservatives and libertarians focus on that, myself included.
 We focus on the individual liberty and petty tyranny aspects of them.
 We rant and rave about the hypocrisy of Democrats that create horribly restrictive lockdown policies and then break their own rules.
 And, of course, we write and talk about the tyrannical side of these Chinese Flu lockdowns and what that acceptance of tyranny might mean for the future.

 All of those points are both valid and important.
 Americans need to recognize tyranny and realize that desiring freedom is not selfish.
 They need to know why red states are handling Covid better than blue states.
 We all should call out hypocrisy from our respective leaders.
 And no one likes the lockdowns- the effect of the lockdowns on the mental health and domestic life of Americans has been horrible; alcohol consumption, drug use, and domestic violence are through the roof thanks to the government’s policies.